Animenosekai/lifeeasy/README.md

     there is no argument.

-> Returns the total RAM installed.
+> Returns the total RAM installed scaled in its proper format (> string)

+---

 - **`available_ram()`**